maetl/calyx/README.md

 # => Jon <jon>
 ```

+Note that the memoization symbol can only be used on the right hand side of a production rule.

 ### Dynamically Constructing Rules

 Template expansions can be dynamically constructed at runtime by passing a context map of rules to the `#generate` method: